yankay/scala-tour/scala-tour.md

 ```
 ### Tail Recursion

-This example show how to implement foldLeft with Tail RecursionTail Recursion is one type of Recursion, it call itself in its last expression.
+This example shows how to implement foldLeft with Tail RecursionTail Recursion is one type of Recursion, in which a function calls itself as its last expression.
-List can be pattern match by '::', the first elements returned is head, and the others are tails.
+Lists can be pattern matched by '::', the first element returned is head, and the others are the tail.
-Tail Recursion can be optimized in compile time.
-So it not need to worry about stack overflow.
+Tail Recursion can be optimized at compile time.
+So there's no need to worry about stack overflow.

 ```
 val file = List("warn 2013 msg", "warn 2012 msg", "error 2013 msg", "warn 2013 msg")